phil-mueller/ponggame/README.md

 ## Known issues and to-dos
 * The audio output does not work inside the Udacity workspace (not fixable currently), therefore all respective audio commands are commented out.
 If you are running the game locally and which to include audio output, please uncomment these lines
 * Further feature ideas to add
   * Add a Start/Exit Menu with GUI
-  * Read and save last game results from datafile
   * Make the artificial computer enemy smarter / less predictable